amizz/Whatsapp-Direct-Messaging-API/README.md

 It's more like 'Click to Whatsapp' thingy or maybe 'Surf to Whatsapp'.
 Have fun!

-> You can also used the official one below.
+> You can also use the official one below.

 ## Features
 1. You can use your own domain.